dearlordylord/jikan/README.md

 TODO reference implementations: web, react-native

-TODO publish properly (when NX really supports it)
+TODO publish properly (when NX really supports it) - or move to pnpm workspaces, publish from there